fabiosenracorrea/Trybe/10_JEST_TESTS/10.12_Basic_and_Async_Tests/readme.md

 ### Exercise 5

-(same as for but with async/await)
+(same as exercise 4 but with async/await)

 [check 4 and 5 out](./Async_Tests/database.test.js)